Information for Candidates

 If you wish to run for school board trustee you must live in the jurisdiction.
 For the District School Board of Niagara and the Niagara Catholic District School Board the area of jurisdiction is the City of Niagara Falls.
 Those interested in running for the French Public school board, must register with the City of Welland.
 Those interested in running for the French Separate school board, must register with the City of St. Catharines.

-Nominations must be filed in person as original signatures are required.
+• In-person filing: You must file your nomination in person because original signatures are required.

-• Nomination filing fee (paid by cash or debit card, certified cheque or money order, payable to 'City of Niagara Falls.'
+• Pay by cash, debit card, or certified cheque or money order made out to 'City of Niagara Falls.'

 • $200.00 for Mayor